Best eCommerce Business Models and Strategies with Examples

 A licensed e-commerce platform is software you purchase for your business.
 It comes with a support package and gives you access to updates for up to a year.

 The software is similar to an open-source platform as you need to get hosting, update it, and install the software yourself.
 Unlike open-sourced platforms, the software isn't free.
-It attracts a starting fee and doesn't provide a source code.
+It attracts a starting fee and doesn't provide source code.

 It is a better alternative to an open-sourced platform if you have the time and financial capability to buy a license and set up the software.